Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 __There are a few problems that you may face:__
 * __Data can become stale and inconsistent with time (Data in Database - actual source of truth - changes.
 But is not reflected in cache)__
 * __The cache can become full due to its small storage capacity.__

 So what do you think will be the solution to these two problems:
 1. What do you have that doesn’t become inconsistent?
 2. How can you add entries if the cache is full?

+__Solutions__
+* __Cache Invalidation Strategies:__
+  Time-to-Live (TTL) ensures cache is refreshed periodically .
+  Write-through, write-back, and write-around strategies maintain cache and database consistency .

+* __Cache Eviction Policies:__
+  Employ strategies like Least Recently Used (LRU) to free up space when the cache is full .

 ---
-title: Case Invalidation Strategy.
+title: Case Invalidation Strategy.  or Cache writing strategies.
 description: Discussing Case Invalidation Strategies as a possible solution to the first problem.
 duration: 600
 card_type: cue_card